havishya10/DataTracker-Pro/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Credits

-- Project inspired by Scrimba
-- Built by Havishya
-- Icons from Font Awesome

 ## Contact:

 For any inquiries or support, please contact [Havishya](mailto:havishya995@example.com).